 But it also means you should only consider moving your business activity to a foreign corporation if it would save you a significant amount of tax—at least a few thousand dollars.

 One thing that changes almost every year is the various tax forms you have to submit.
-Often the changes are minor, but this year the format of form 1040 has seen significant updates.
+The changes are often minor, but due to COVID-19, this year, Form 1040 has seen significant updates.
 Make sure you get the most recent forms from the IRS website (you can use the links above for the most current versions).

 Frequently asked questions